voiski/cors-proxy/README.md

 > Now in central maven starting with version 1.0.4, see tags for old releases.

 ####Generate KeyStore/TrustStore
 Server certificates signed with well known public Certificate Authority dont need this config.

-`TODO Document how`
+For not trusted certificates, you need to create a trust store to validate your key store.
+For it, try this [link](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html).
+In this case, you need to configure the **javax.net.ssl.*** parameters.

 ####Config Properties
 You can configure in three ways: